 We define the objective function as the sum of the holding cost, the purchase cost, and a function for accommodating the minimum one-year order quantity contracts.
 The level of inventory of raw-material k for one week can be seen in figure 3.

 Figure 3.
-Illustration for inventory cost calculation
+Illustration for level of inventory on the period between week j and week j+1.

 So that the holding cost can be given as: